-This brief introduction describes two profound essays by Professor Herbert A. Shepard whose altruism, empathy, compassion, courage, intellect and dedication to make a genuine difference through education helped shape countless lives including mine.
+This brief introduction describes two profound essays by Professor Herbert A. Shepard whose altruism, empathy, compassion, courage, low ego, intellect and dedication to make a genuine difference through education helped shape countless lives including mine.

-Charting and Living the Life of Your Choice" raises profound questions about life worth living, such as "Who am I?" and "Who should I be?"
+In "Charting and Living the Life of Your Choice", Prof. Herbert Shepard asks profound questions about life worth living, such as "Who am I?" and "Who should I be?"
 He invites us to a candid self-examination which results in discovering those moments when we rejoice in life and find sources of fulfillment.
 The essay covers the three prerequisites for self-actualization and a deep gratification in life.
 When these prerequisites are in harmony, we rejoice.

-It establishes a basis for living a meaningful life.
+"Charting and Living the Life of Your Choice" establishes a basis for living a meaningful life.
 It develops the awareness that we are responsible for the quality of our lives and that living fully means investing thoroughly in the creation of our experience.
 This investment involves risk and joy, two subjects discussed in the last section of the essay.

-The 2nd essay titled "Self-Leadership: Moving Forward in Your Organization and Community" is an invaluable self-leadership guide.
-Also available at www.eharvard.org, it offers eight principles based on the author's experience in working with decision-makers and coaching change agents.
+The second essay titled "Resilient Self-Leadership for Innovators, Change Agents, Team Leaders, Executive Assistants & Aspiring Counterparts" is an invaluable self-leadership guide.
+It offers eight principles based on the author's experience in working with decision-makers and coaching change agents.
 These principles range from when to avoid self-sacrifice to building experiments for success.
 Other topics explored include resilient optimism, capturing the moment and recommending the ingredients for successful innovation.